stephenjlovell/gopher_check/readme.md

 ```
 ## Search Features

-GopherCheck supports [parallel search](https://chessprogramming.wikispaces.com/Parallel+Search "Parallel Search") with one search process (goroutine) per logical core by default.
-You can set the number of search goroutines in CLI mode by using ```setoption name CPU value <number of goroutines>```, or via the options panel in your GUI.
+GopherCheck supports [parallel search](https://chessprogramming.wikispaces.com/Parallel+Search "Parallel Search"), defaulting to one search process (goroutine) per logical core.
+You can set the number of search goroutines via the options panel in your GUI, or by using ```setoption name CPU value <number of goroutines>``` when in command-line mode.

 GopherCheck uses a version of iterative deepening, nega-max search known as [Principal Variation Search (PVS)](https://chessprogramming.wikispaces.com/Principal+Variation+Search "Principal Variation Search").
 Notable search features include: